 Social Media Director

 Starmeshia (she/her/hers) is passionate about social justice, mental health, all things travel, and wellness in all forms.
-An old soul from the East Coast, She deeply affirms that all facets of Black Lives Matter and believes that BIPOC businesses are the lifeline of their communities.
+She is a school psychologist and an old soul from the East Coast, She deeply affirms that all facets of Black Lives Matter and believes that BIPOC businesses are the lifeline of their communities.
 She is honored to stand beside those called to do this work.

 Associate Executive Director